martindemel/Ourla-AI-Health-coach/README.md

-# Wellness Dashboard
+# Wellness AI Health Coach

-**Wellness Dashboard** is an AI-powered sleep and wellness tracking application that combines objective data from your Oura Ring with your personal daily check-ins.
-The app provides comprehensive insights and personalized recommendations using interactive visualizations and a chat interface powered by GPT‑4.
+**Wellness AI Health Coach** is an innovative, AI-driven sleep and wellness tracking application that seamlessly integrates objective data from your Oura Ring with your personal daily check-ins.
+By merging real-time biometric information with your subjective self-assessments, the app provides a holistic view of your sleep patterns, recovery status, and overall well-being.

+## Key Features

+- **Comprehensive Data Integration:**
+  Combines objective measurements from your Oura Ring—such as sleep quality, activity levels, and physiological metrics—with daily user inputs like sleep readiness, mood, energy, stress, and physical comfort.

+- **Personalized Insights:**
+  Analyzes both objective and subjective data to deliver actionable insights and tailored recommendations that help you optimize your sleep and overall wellness.

+- **Interactive Visualizations:**
+  Presents your data through modern, interactive charts and graphs that clearly illustrate trends and patterns over time, making it easy to understand your progress at a glance.

+- **Conversational AI Support:**
+  Features an integrated chat interface powered by GPT‑4 that allows you to ask questions about your sleep data and receive immediate, data-driven advice—much like consulting a personal health coach.

+## Overview

+With **Wellness AI Health Coach**, complex health metrics are transformed into simple, understandable insights.
+The app not only monitors your sleep and wellness data but also tracks trends and changes over time, enabling you to identify areas for improvement.
+Whether you're aiming to enhance your sleep quality or manage daily stress more effectively, the app offers a comprehensive platform to help you achieve a healthier, more balanced lifestyle.

+Experience the power of personalized wellness tracking and take control of your health with **Wellness AI Health Coach**.

+---

 ![Wellness Dashboard Banner](Images/banner.png)